NeuroBeat

 Motor Coordination

 The ability to use different body parts in a coordinated and efficient manner to perform various movements and activities.
-It involves the synchronization of muscle groups, joints, and sensory systems to produce smooth and controlled movements.
+It involves the synchronisation of muscle groups, joints, and sensory systems to produce smooth and controlled movements.

 Find out more